addiscent/php-server-mon-sys/README.md

     $ docker-compose up -d

 ##### PHP-FPM Server Configuration
 Though unlikely to be necessary, you may make changes to the PHP-FPM server configuration by editing the _php-fpm.conf_ and _php.ini_ files, located in the _./php-fpm/_ sub-directory.
-After editing these files, you must restart the _Php-Server-Mon-Sys_ system, as described above, for any changes to take effect.
+After editing these files, you must restart the _Php-Server-Mon-Sys_ system as described above for any changes to take effect.

 ##### Miscellaneous Utility Scripts
 Several simple utility BASH scripts are available in the _Php-Server-Mon-Sys_ home sub-directory.
 When using them, ensure they are invoked as BASH shell scripts typically are, e.g., _./build-psms.sh_, (note the leading "./").
 The scripts are safe to use only from within the _Php-Server-Mon-Sys_ Home directory; when using them, be sure the present working directory is the _Php-Server-Mon-Sys_ home sub-directory.
 If they are invoked outside this sub-directory, they will at best fail, or at worst possibly produce undesirable side effects.

-  - _delete-database.sh_ - Deletes the MySQL database.
-Requires the use of _sudo_ or otherwise superuser powers, e.g.:

-      $ sudo delete-database.sh

   - _dbash.sh_ - Executes a BASH shell on a running _Docker_ container.
 To use it: